alex-rnv/persistent-cache/README.md

 ### trip-generator

 Listens to gps data on localhost:8099, creates/updates trips at runtime.
-Each transaction does at least one cache lookup (create), or 2 (find and update/complete).
+Each transaction does 2 cache lookups (find and create/update+complete).
 ForkJoinPool is used as main executor, its queue size is an indicator of desired calculation speed: queue size should not grow to infinite values, it is periodically written to output.
 Build and run: